MANAGING OR RESETTING PASSWORDS

 Database passwords are encrypted on the server.
 You can generally find them out by analyzing the configuration files for your scripts that call the database.
 If you have difficulty open aSupport Ticket and specify the script name and database name, and our staff will attempt to retrieve it for you.

-The "Domain Manager" is built into your Account Portal and no separate passwords are required.
+The "Domain Manager" is the only place you can manage your domains and is built into your Account Portal and no separate passwords are required